cthorne91/share/README.md

 ## TODO
 - Remove the need for the init command.
 This really just creates directories that should be created as they are needed as opposed to being created upfront with the init command.
-- Since the inspiration for this project was to send passwords between teammates the `share secret:with` command should not take the secret inline.
-This puts the secret into the shell's history.
-Instead we should prompt for the secret.
 - All secrets are stored in plane text inside the ~/.share/secrets directory.
 The files in this directory should be encrypted with a user defined password.
 - We'll also want to have password managment commands like set password and reset password.
 - Fix the `--file` option so that it can accept absolute directory refrences.
 As of now you must specify a file relative to your current working directory.